nmalensek/go-user-form/README.md

-The user-form project with the server layer re-written in Go.
+The server layer of the user-form repository re-written in Go.
 This project is to get basic experience writing Go before moving on to larger projects.
+The React project under user-form/client is currently the only front-end implementation for this server.